 Water, Sanitation and Hygiene (WASH)

-This two year Water, Sanitation and Hygiene (WASH) program focuses on increasing access to water, sanitation and hygiene services, while building the capacity to manage WASH interventions at the local level.
+This three year Water, Sanitation and Hygiene (WASH) program focuses on increasing access to water, sanitation and hygiene services, while building the capacity to manage WASH interventions at the local level.
 The program directly benefits 336,740 community members and 10,200 primary school students in three Districts of Malawi.

 Why this project is important

 Water and sanitation-related diseases, such as diarrhea and malaria, remain the leading cause of death among children under age five.
 This is primarily due to a high proportion of non-functioning water supply facilities, poor access to sanitation and low adoption rates of positive hygiene practices.
 Despite significant investments in Malawi’s water supply sector, access to safe drinking water remains a challenge.